legitbox/BTASpawnPilot/README.md

 download the spawn_pilot.py file put the spawn_pilot.py file in your server's root directory

-open a window or a linux screen and start the program with the command 'python3 (or python) spawn_pilot.py -start' the program will set up a config file and exit afterwards
+open a window or a linux screen and start the program with the command 'python3 (or python) spawn_pilot.py' the program will set up a config file and exit afterwards

-edit the config file to your liking (it's called spawn_pilot_config.json) start up the program again by using the same command 'python3 (or python) spawn_pilot.py -start'
+edit the config file to your liking (it's called spawn_pilot_config.json) start up the program by using the command 'python3 (or python) spawn_pilot.py -start'

 # Info
 You can insert as many regions as you like, as long as they already exist